radiantearth/stac-api-spec/item-search/README.md

 ### POST

-**Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in [STAC Item Search](extensions/item-search).
+**Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in this document.

 It is recommended that clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for two reasons: